-Laos is often seen as a barrier between travelers trying to get from Thailand to Vietnam, but unlike Cambodia, it doesn’t offer a must-see world-renowned landmark like Angkor Wat.
+Laos, like most of Cambodia, is often seen as a barrier between travelers trying to get from Thailand to Vietnam.
+However, unlike Cambodia, it doesn’t offer a must-see world-renowned landmark like Angkor Wat.
 For that reason, many people choose to skip Laos altogether, a mistake that I almost made.
-I had a week to kill between my Thailand Visa ended and my Vietnam Visa began, so I opted to take a slow boat into Luang Prabang.
-My friend and I went into this journey completely blind, but despite a week full of mishaps and injury, both of us came out wishing we had more time to spend in Laos.
+I had a week to kill between when my Thailand Visa ended and my Vietnam Visa began, so I opted to take a slow boat into Luang Prabang.
+My friend and I went into this journey completely blind.
+Despite a week full of mishaps and injury, both of us came out wishing we had more time to spend in Laos.

-In comparison to Thailand and Vietnam, Laos may not offer the tourism infrastructure that makes it easy for travelers to work their way through this country, but that shouldn’t deter you from visiting this lush and exciting paradise.
+In comparison to Thailand and Vietnam, Laos does not offer the tourism infrastructure that makes it easy for travelers to work their way through this country.
+However, that shouldn’t deter you from visiting this lush and exciting paradise.

 Should you visit Laos?
-My answer is definitely, but for short-term travelers with only a limited time in South East Asia, I understand that it often gets overlooked in favor of the other destinations.
-Here’s a few of my favorite reasons that you need to go to Laos, and a few against to try to see it from both angles.
+My answer is definitely, but for short-term travelers with only a limited time in South East Asia, I understand that it often gets overlooked in favor of other destinations.
+Here are a few of my favorite reasons that you need to go to Laos, and a few against to try to see it from both angles.

-I have never been to a country so lush and filled with such beautiful natural scenery.
+Laos is so lush and filled with such beautiful natural scenery.
 I took the slow boat into Laos, and it finally made me believe that mind-blowing fact that there are more trees on Earth than stars in our galaxy.
-3 trillion or something ridiculous like that, but I bet quite a few of those are in Laos.
+3 trillion or something ridiculous like that, and I bet quite a few of those are in Laos.
 Vast expanses of jungles and forests lined the river the entire way down, and that greenery didn’t change throughout the rest of the journey through Laos.

 You’re going to have a hard time finding a better place to kick back and relax in all of South East Asia.
 Despite Laos being an adventurer’s paradise, it is also one of the most relaxed places I’ve ever been to.
 Aside from Vientiane’s chaotic rush hour traffic, this country was one of the most laid-back I’ve been to.
 You can laze away so many days chilling by a river or at a number of cafes and restaurants that define “chill vibes”.
 Life is just easier here.

-Partying is as cheap as I’ve found anywhere in the world.
+Partying is also as cheap as I’ve found anywhere in the world.
 My hostel in Vang Vieng cost me $13 to stay there for three nights, and that included a big breakfast every morning and free whiskey from 7-10 every night.
 They literally just laid out bottles and a cooler full of ice and it was a free-for-all for three hours.
-Once you get to the clubs and bars, you’re probably bound to get some free drinks.
-Most bars have happy hours where you just get free drinks for the entire hour.
+Once you get to the clubs and bars, the free drinks don’t stop.
+Most bars have happy hours where you get free drinks for the entire hour.
 I went to one club and just downed four whiskey-cokes in an hour to set myself up for a cheap but quality night out.

 The tourist trail isn’t as well-established in Laos.
-That isn’t necessarily a con for some people, but if you are looking for more off the beaten path cities in Laos, you might have a hard time getting around.
-Luang Prabang and Vang Vieng are the most popular destinations, but aside from places like Si Phan Don and Nong Khiaw, very few cities in Laos are both worth seeing and accommodating towards travelers.
+That isn’t necessarily a con for some people, but if you are looking for more off-the-beaten-path destinations, you might have a harder time getting around.
+Luang Prabang and Vang Vieng are the most popular destinations, and aside from places like Si Phan Don and Nong Khiaw, few cities in Laos are set up towards travelers.
 Vang Vieng, as described by one of my friends, felt like a fake town that was built from the ground up literally just for tourism.
 There are dozens of beautiful towns in Laos that are just the complete opposite.
 I don’t just mean off the beaten path, but like literally devoid of hostels or accommodation for your typical tourist fare.

 Another big reason that deters travelers from going to Laos is the visa requirements.
-You can get one on arrival, but you have to pay $35, so for backpackers on a budget, that is quite a bit of money to simply pass through or spend a week or so here.
+You can get one on arrival, but you have to pay $35, so for backpackers on a budget, that can seem like a bit of money to simply pass through or spend a week or so here.
 Backpacking Laos is such a unique adventure that even spending a week here would be worth it.